-To select the most representative structure out of the conformational space sampled in each MD simulation, the trajectories were clustered, and the top 10 most populated clusters were retrieved for each trajectory.
-Then, molecular mechanics-generalized Born surface area calculations were performed to select the most appropriate receptor-ligand complex in each cluster based on the binding energy and the overall energy of the system.
-The comparison of the most representative conformations with the native ER α -TPEs structures has highlighted the common features, as well as those which differentiate among them (Fig. 9, C-H).
+In order to select the most representative structure out of the conformational space sampled in each MD simulation, the trajectories were clustered, and the top ten most populated clusters were retrieved for each trajectory.
+Then, MMGBSA calculations were performed to select the most appropriate receptor-ligand complex in each cluster based on the binding energy and the overall energy of the system.
+The comparison of the most representative conformations with the native $ER\alpha$ -TPEs structures has highlighted the common features, as well as those which differentiate among them (Fig. 9C-H).
 All modeled structure recapitulate the known binding modes, with minor differences in the orientation of the ligands and orientation of some amino acids.
-Thus, Arg394 side chain shifts slightly toward Glu353 to form ionic interactions (Fig. 9, F-H).
+Thus, Arg394 side chain shifts slightly towards Glu353 to form ionic interactions (Fig. 9F-H).
 Differences have been noticed in the overall structures of the proteins when compared with the native structures.
 Helices 3 and 11 harbor parts of the binding site and are slightly displaced in the modeled structures.
-The displacement propagates to helix 12 and the coactivator binding site, mainly helices 3 and 5 (Fig. 9, C-E).
-Of the three TPE ligands, the most notable displacement of H12 has been noticed in the ER α -BPTPE complex, with an average RMSD of 2 Å relative to the reference structure (Fig. 9E), followed by 3OHTPE and Z2OHTPE with average RMSD of 1.3 Å (Fig. 9, C and D).
-The less stable binding of BPTPE, which is mainly due to the missing interaction with His524 and less favorable hydrophobic contacts, could be causing the drift of H12 (Fig. 9H).
+The displacement propagates to helix 12 and the coactivator binding site, mainly helices 3 and 5 (Fig. 9C-E).
+Of the three TPE ligands, the most notable displacement of H12 has been noticed in the ERα-BPTPE complex, with an average RMSD of 2Å relative to the reference structure (Fig. 9E), followed by 3OHTPE and Z2OHTPE with average RMSD of 1.3 Å (Fig. 9C, D).
+The less stable binding of BPTPE, is mainly due to the missing interaction with His524 and less favorable hydrophobic contacts, could be causing the drift of H12 (Fig. 9H).

-To gain more information about the elements that could potentially differentiate between structures, the interaction between Asn348 (H3) and Tyr537 (H11) was monitored because of the close vicinity with Thr347, involved in stable H-bond with 3OHTPE and BPTPE (Fig. 9, G and H).
+In order to gain more information about the elements that could potentially differentiate between structures, the interaction between Asn348 (H3) - Tyr537 (H11) was monitored, due to the close vicinity with Thr347, involved in stable H-bond with 3OHTPE and BPTPE (Fig. 9G, H).
 Thr347 is next to Asn348, which H-bonds to Tyr537 (70% of the time in E2 and Z2OHTPE complexes but in lower frequencies in BPTPE and 3OHTPE structures).
-The orientation of the Thr347 side chain is shifted in 3OHTPE and BPTPE complexes so that the hydroxyl group is drawn closer to the ligand.
-The methyl group is oriented in the pocket delignated by Leu536, Tyr537, and Leu540, entering in steric clashes with the side chain of Leu536.
-This orientation, together with the proximity of the ligand hydroxyl group, pushes the residues Leu536, Tyr537, and Leu540, adding instability to the systems and probably allowing the displacement of helix 12 to a slightly different position.
+The orientation of the Thr347 sidechain is shifted in 3OHTPE and BPTPE complexes so that the hydroxyl group is drawn closer to the ligand.
+The methyl group is oriented in the pocket delignated by Leu536, Tyr537, and Leu540, entering in steric clashes with the sidechain of Leu536.
+This orientation, together with the proximity of the ligand hydroxyl group, pushes the residues Leu536, Tyr537, Leu540, adding instability to the systems and probably, allowing the displacement of helix 12 to a slightly different position.
 In Z2OHTPE complex the same orientation has been seen, but the phenolic hydroxyl is missing, and Thr347 is not drawn to the ligand.
 The H-bond between Asn348 and Tyr537 is not affected, showing frequencies similar to the E2 complex (roughly 70% of the simulation time).